OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 The `NOPASSWD` parameter allows the user to issue the command without having to enter a password.

-Instead of a user, we can assign a group, so that anyone belonging to the group has access to the relevant command.
 </div>

+Instead of a user, we can assign a group, so that anyone belonging to the group has access to the relevant commands assigned to the group.

 #### Tasks, Groups and Users

 <!--Configuring sudo for multiple commands for multiple users-->

 The above example is a simple mechanism in which an account is assigned one, or more adminsitrative commands in which to carry out administrative duties.
 However, this does not scale particularly well.
 On a system with a small number of users this system might be sufficient.
 On a system with several thousand users another mechanism is required.

 Instead of assigning one or more commands to a single user, it is more versatile to consider administrative duties as a set of tasks, whereby a task can be